 Colombia Trip Overview

 Peace and reconciliation: What is the journey from conflict to peace, in this culturally rich, iconic country?
-Colombia offers incredible lessons in hemispheric relations, global citizenship, environmental stewardship, and mutual respect across economic and racial identities in Latin America’s most enigmatic nation.
+Our Colombia student travel program offers incredible lessons in hemispheric relations, global citizenship, environmental stewardship, and mutual respect across economic and racial identities in Latin America’s most enigmatic nation.

 People to People: Local Community

 Our insider’s access to Barranquilla’s rich culture extends the hand of friendship through a network of college-educated family-based homestays for an authentic cultural experience.
-Students hear testimony from survivors on all sides of…
+Students on our Colombia student…

 People to People: Local Community